xoseperez/basicstation-docker/README.md

 docker buildx bake --load aarch64
 ```

 Once built (it will take some minutes) you can bring it up by using `xoseperez/basicstation:aarch64` as the image name in your `docker-compose.yml` file.
-If you are not in an ARMv8 64 bits machine (like a Raspberry Pi 4) you can change the `aarch64` with `armv7hf` (ARMv7) or `amd64` (AMD64).
+If you are not in an ARMv8 64 bits machine (like a Raspberry Pi 4) you can change the `aarch64` with `armv7hf` (ARMv7), `armv6l` (ARMv6) or `amd64` (AMD64).

-The default built is the `std` variant.
-In case you want to build the `stdn` variant that supports multiple radios you can do it like this:
+The default built is the `stdn` variant that supports multiple radios.
+In case you want to build the `std` variantyou can do it like this:

 ```
-VARIANT=stdn docker buildx bake --load aarch64
+VARIANT=std docker buildx bake --load aarch64
 ```

 The included build script in the root folder can be user to build all architectures and (optionally) push the to a repository.
 The default repository is `https://hub.docker.com/r/xoseperez/basicstation` which you don't have permissions to push to (obviously), but you can easily push the images to your own repo by doing: